-- 10.1 Pastoral support works best when parents are fully supportive and involved in the process.
-Before inviting parents to a PSP meeting we should consider the following questions (on a case by case basis): - Can the meeting happen face to face?
+- 10.1 Where it is deemed appropriate to inform parents, we need to be sensitive in our approach.
+Before disclosing to parents we should consider the following questions (on a case by case basis): - Can the meeting happen face to face?
 This is preferable. - Where should the meeting happen?
 At school, at their home or somewhere neutral? - Who should be present?
 Consider parents, the pupil, other members of staff. - What are the aims of the meeting? - 10.2 It can be shocking and upsetting for parents to learn of their child's issues and many may respond with anger, fear or upset during the first conversation.
 We should be accepting of this (within reason) and give the parent time to reflect. - 10.3 We should always highlight further sources of information and give them leaflets to take away where possible as they will often find it hard to take much in whilst coming to terms with the news that you're sharing.
 Sharing sources of further support aimed specifically at parents can also be helpful too e.g. parent helplines and forums. - 10.4 We should always provide clear means of contacting us with further questions and consider booking in a follow up meeting or phone call right away as parents often have many questions as they process the information.
-Finish each meeting with agreed next step and date of meeting and always keep a brief record of the meeting on the child's confidential record.
+Finish each meeting with agreed next step and always keep a brief record of the meeting on the child's confidential record.